-NOTE: It is necessary to climb under the crane to change the engine oil and replace the engine oil filter.
-Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.
+It is necessary to climb under the crane to change the engine oil and replace the engine oil filter.
+Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane.